woomora/Infrastructures-of-Race-/README.md

 To replicate the analysis in R:

-1. Download the data/derived files from the specified source.
+1. Download the data/derived files from [this link](https://www.dropbox.com/scl/fo/4t70uxctwtmz93tmt460s/AN9_tTKpmfk-yoUpik5btLg?rlkey=bmhv3d962hvcs5kulm6gk6d5l&dl=0).
 Add them to the master file.
 2. Open `IoR_master_24.08.R` and run the script to reproduce each figure and table.

 **Notes:**